-MnDOT currently has 17 CVSA certified inspectors (non-sworn) that perform CVSA inspections to maintain certification to conduct carrier reviews and investigations.
+MnDOT currently has 10 CVSA certified inspectors (non-sworn) that perform CVSA inspections to maintain certification to conduct carrier reviews/investigations and new entrant audits.
+In October 2017, MnDOT underwent organizational changes that separated their Federal MCSAP Program and State Program sections.
+As a result, the number of certified inspectors under the MCSAP grant was reduced from 17 to 10.